|Why I started this blog and a little about me.|

 I honestly believed that low carb was based on science.

-Over the years, after looking at the scientific studies myself, rather than swallowing what the low-carb elite wanted me to believe, I've come to my own conclusions and realizations about what's really going on.
+Over the years, after looking at the scientific studies myself, rather than swallowing what the low-carb elite told me to believe, I've come to my own conclusions and realizations about what's really going on within the low-carb space.

 There are many weight-loss blogs written by those following one of the many moderate-carb diets available, but there really isn't a useful resource that exclusively focuses on mindful eating.

 Most of what I've run into in the diet space is day-to-day weight-loss experiences that include a useful insight or two backed by a personal story.
 Blogs that don't focus on personal dieting experiences are filled with food articles and recipes.

 I love reading personal adventures because they help me understand the dieting mindset better.
 I also love food and recipes.
 However, taking charge of your health and your life includes more than just what you eat.